AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-4.md

 <!--- ACP2E-175-->

-*  {{ site.data.var.ee }} no longer throws an internal error when you try to add a disabled child of a configurable product to the cart.
+*  Adobe Commerce no longer throws an internal error when you try to add a disabled child of a configurable product to the cart.

 ### Customer

 <!--- MC-24204-->

-*  {{ site.data.var.ee }} now considers website scope for Admin locales during order creation.
+*  Adobe Commerce now considers website scope for Admin locales during order creation.
 Previously, order details such as customer address attributes worked properly on one website only in a multi-site deployment.
 [GitHub-23254](https://github.com/magento/magento2/issues/23254)

 ### Customer segment